Excursion probability of Gaussian random fields on sphere: Non-smooth Gaussian fields on sphere

-Covariance functions satisfying (\ref{Eq:Pickands condition}) behave isotropically in a local sense, hence the corresponding random fields fall under the general category of locally isotropic random fields.
-Similarly to Gaussian random fields defined on the Euclidean space [cf. Adler (2010)], one can show that, when $\alpha \in (0, 2)$, the sample function of $X$ is not differentiable and the fractal dimensions of its trajectories are determined by $\alpha$.
-See Andreev and Lang (2013), Hansan et al. (2012) and Lang and Schwab (2013) for related results.
+Covariance functions satisfying (\ref{EqPickandscondition}) behave isotropically in a local sense, hence the corresponding random fields fall under the general category of locally isotropic random fields.
+Similarly to Gaussian fields defined on the Euclidean space (cf. Adler \cite{Adler10}), one can show that, when $\alpha\in(0, 2)$, the sample function of $X$ is not differentiable and the fractal dimensions of its trajectories are determined by $\alpha$.
+See Andreev and Lang \cite{AL13}, Hansen \textit{et~al.} \cite{Hansen11} and Lang and Schwab \cite{LS13} for related regularity results.

-There are many examples of covariances of isotropic Gaussian fields on $\mathbb{S}^N$ satisfying (\ref{Eq:Pickands condition}).
-A well-known example is $C(x,y)=e^{-cd^\alpha (x,y)}$, where $c>0$ and $\alpha \in (0,1]$ [cf. e.g., Huang et al. (2011, p.
-725)].
-In their studies on germ-grain (or random balls) models on the sphere $\mathbb S^N$, Estrade and Istas (2010, Remark 2.5 and Lemma 3.1) discovered an isotropic Gaussian random field $W^{\beta}$ on $\mathbb S^N$ with $0 < \beta < 1/2$, whose covariance function satisfies (\ref{Eq:Pickands condition}) for $\alpha = 2\beta\in (0,1]$.
-[From here one can show that, even though $W^\beta$ and the spherical fractional Brownian motion $B_\beta (x)$ introduced by Istas (2005) are different, they share some local properties (e.g., they have the same H\"older continuity and fractal dimensions).
-In Remark \ref{Re;25} below, we will compare the excursion probabilities of $W^\beta$ and the standardized SFBM.]
-Moreover, as in Yadrenko (1983) and Ma (2012), one can apply the identity
+There are many examples of covariances of isotropic Gaussian fields on $\mathbb{S}^N$ that satisfy (\ref{EqPickandscondition}).
+A~well-known example is $C(x,y)=\mathrm{e}^{-c d^\alpha(x,y)}$, where $c>0$ and $\alpha\in(0,1]$ (cf. e.g., Huang, Zhang and Robeson \cite{HuangZR11}, page~725).
+In their studies on germ-grain (or random ball) models on the sphere $\mathbb S^N$, Estrade and Istas (\cite{EsIstas10}, Remark 2.5 and Lemma 3.1) discovered an isotropic Gaussian field $W^{\beta}$ on $\mathbb S^N$ with $0 < \beta< 1/2$, whose covariance function satisfies (\ref{EqPickandscondition}) for $\alpha= 2\beta\in(0,1]$.
+(From here one can show that, even though $W^\beta$ and the spherical fractional Brownian motion $B_\beta(x)$ introduced by Istas \cite{Istas05} are different, they share some local properties (e.g., they have the same H\"older continuity and fractal dimensions).
+In Remark \ref{Re;25} below, we will compare the excursion probabilities of $W^\beta$ and the standardized SFBM.)
+Moreover, as in Yadrenko \cite{Y83} and Ma \cite{Ma12}, one can apply the identity